 If this is the look you are aiming for, check out this page for tips.

 If you've wondered why some beds have a pared down youthful look, with a Zen feel, but you haven't quite figured out how that is, it may be because these beds do not have a headboard.

 Apartment Therapy has created 10 alternative bedroom decorating ideas that do not include the headboard.

-Cotton versus polyester
+Cotton and linen versus polyester

-If you are aiming for the luxury of a lovely sleep, then it is cotton all the way, the higher thread count the better - and remember this is one of the things you can take with you to your new house.
+If you are aiming for the luxury of a lovely sleep, then it is cotton or linen all the way, the higher thread count the better - and remember this is one of the things you can take with you to your new house.

 Natural threads look and feel high quality and will impart a high end look to the room.

 However, for the sake of dressing the bed, if you are on a budget the synthetic options and blends which are readily available can, with care, achieve a suitable look.